 Many years ago, when I was in college, I was talking to my mom on the phone about schoolwork and a big test that was coming up the next day.
 She encouraged me to go to a movie and take the night off.
-Her advice was that cramming rarely works and that you can’t make up for a semester worth of lessons in one night.
+Her advice was that cramming rarely works.
+You can’t learn a semester’s worth of lessons in one night.
 You were either paying attention or you were not.
 You were either doing the assignments or not.
 If you didn’t understand something, you asked for help or you didn’t.
 She believed that putting yourself under this type of pressure only made things worse the next day and you would confuse the information or even if you got it right, you would never remember it after the test.
 I still remember her saying, “Knowledge is about studying, practice and application not memorization.
-Give your brain a rest it knows what to do…Being an adult is about being responsible for your actions.”
+Give your brain a rest.
+It knows what to do…Being an adult is about being responsible for your actions.”

-The major problem with procrastination is that it usually leads to less-than-ideal results despite what we would like to believe.
-You may get the job done but at what cost and are the results optimized?
+The major problem with procrastination is that it usually leads to less-than-ideal results (despite what we would like to believe).
+You may get the job done but at what cost?
+Are the results being optimized?
 There are many resources out there on time management including David Allen’s terrific book – Getting Things Done.
-You also should be honest with yourself about what you can and cannot do well and seek help from other people who are better at certain things than you are.
-They may even like to do what you hate doing.
-If you are honest with yourself, you will realize that the biggest barrier to your own happiness, productivity, and success is you and how you view and manage your time.
+You also should be honest with yourself about what you can and cannot do well.
+Seek help from other people who are better at certain things than you are.
+They may even like to do what you dislike doing.
+If you are a responsible adult, you will realize that the biggest barrier to your own happiness, productivity, and success is how you view and manage your time.

 - Focus Your Time Well and Fulfill Your Commitments (capacity-building.com)